collaborativebioinformatics/coronasv/README.md

 # Run
 snakemake -s CoronaSV_V1.smk --config output_dir=${target_Output_Dir} inputSampleData_TSV=${input_SampleInfo_TSV} --configfile ${input_ConfigFile} -p --use-conda --cores 4
 ```

-If you would like to run CoronaSV on all samples identified in our metadata file, change the definition of the "input_SampleInfo_TSV" bash variaible:
+If you would like to run CoronaSV on all samples identified in our metadata file, change the definition of the 'input_SampleInfo_TSV' bash variaible:

 ```
 input_SampleInfo_TSV="./runInfo_TSVs/CoronaSV_metadata_TestSubset_1_Nanopore_1_Illumina.tsv"